 Red and Far Red Wavelengths

 The red wavelengths of light are considered the warm wavelengths along the light spectrum.
 This includes the red (630-660nm) wavelength and far red (720-740, IR) wavelength.
 Cool wavelengths and warm wavelengths contribute chlorophyll processing, but warm wavelengths aren't as intense as cooler ones.
 That's why you don't see so much explosive growth with flowering lights.
 What you do see, though, is gradual growth that will contribute to the strengthening of stems, the growth of leaves, and eventually vegetation and fruit.

-The red wavelength is most abundant during the summer and autumn parts of the year, which is usually why you use it during the flowering stage of growth: that’s what they’ll flower with naturally.
-When these wavelengths stimulate your plant more intensely and for longer periods of time than in vegging, it will trigger your plant to activate cells to specifically start producing flowers.
-Because your plants need more strength at this time of year to grow its harvest, this wavelength is also responsible in helping strengthen stems to hold the fruit it’ll produce.
+The red wavelength is most abundant during the summer and autumn parts of the year, which is usually why you use it during the flowering stage of growth: that's what they'll flower with naturally.
+When these wavelengths stimulate your plant more intensely and for longer periods than in vegging, it will trigger your plant to activate cells to specifically start producing flowers.
+Because your plants need more strength at this time of year to grow its harvest, this wavelength is also responsible for helping strengthen stems to hold the fruit it'll produce.

 Going into the far red wavelengths, this spectrum is like the red wavelength but stronger.
 This wavelength will usually stimulate your plant to make leaves bigger.
 Studies have also shown that plants exposed to minimal amounts of far red need less time to flower than plants without far red wavelengths.
 But just like UV rays, these rays can be damaging to your plants if they're overexposed to them, so if you're going to use IR in your garden make sure you know its strength.

 The green/yellow spectrum of light (500-600nm) is often underestimated.
 While it’s true they don’t make as huge of an impact on your plants, the role wavelengths play is nonetheless vital to the growth of your plant.